myrrlyn/apocrypha.es/priv/archive/1kim0e.md

 increasing its adaptability.

 The origin of the Hist is unknown to us.
-What is known, is that the Hist had been around at the same time as the Et’Ada, predating Mundus.
+What is known, is that the Hist had been around at the same time as the et’Ada, predating Mundus.
 Indeed, they were the first inhabitants of Nirn, even before the Ehlnofey.
 Along with Nirn, the Hists also had a realm of Oblivion of their own, the name lost to us, along with relatives of them (called the Um-Hist) inhabiting the realm of Clavicus Vile.